g1mv/density/README.md

 **Mac OS X**

 On OS X, Clang/LLVM is the default compiler, which makes things simpler.

-1) First things first, please install the [homebrew package manager](https://brew.sh/).
+1) First things first, install the [homebrew package manager](https://brew.sh/).

 2) Then the prerequisites from the command line :